 The woodwind and brass departments have many of their own bands and ensembles, ranging from small chamber groups to large symphonic wind bands.
 We also have a number of successful jazz ensembles, such as the Big Band who perform at our dedicated jazz evening and jazz afternoon.

 At St Helen’s we offer both auditioned and non-auditioned choirs so that everyone who wishes to sing can be involved, although reliability and loyalty are important to every choir.
 There are choirs for all ages from Year 5 upwards and our choirs tackle a variety of repertoire, from sacred choral to contemporary popular music.
-There is a joint choral society with Abingdon School, with whom music theatre productions also take place, such as the recent production of Fiddler on the Roof and there is also musical theatre lunchtime club.
+There is a joint choral society with Abingdon School, with whom music theatre productions also take place, such as the recent production of Loserville.
+There is also musical theatre lunchtime club open to students from Year 8 to Upper Sixth.

 Duos, trios, quartets and quintets rehearse weekly with music staff guidance and the school’s chamber music programme has grown tremendously in recent years.
 We hold an annual chamber music concert, and our chamber groups make appearances at a variety of occasions in and out of school and have achieved great success at local, regional and national level in festivals such as the Pro Corda national competition.